OWASP/www-chapter-houston/index.md

 <hr>

-### OWASP Houston Chapter API Security Study Group Session 4 - crAPI Challenges ###
+### OWASP Houston Chapter API Security Study Group Session 5 - continuing with crAPI Challenges ###

-Starting with this session, we will start working with the actual challenges listed on the crAPI page.
-We will also discuss the Postman collection and how that can be used to better understand how the challenges can be completed.
-In later sessions, we will look at how to create your own collection by proxying the traffic.
+The next session will be held in early February.
+Prior sessions have been conducted on Monday nights, but the time may be adjusted to around lunch time on a Tuesday, Wednesday, or Thursday based on feedback provided on the chapter's Slack channel.

 **When:**
-Monday January 8, 2024
-6:30-8:00PM Central
+TBD

 **Where:**
 Online via Zoom
-<a href="https://www.meetup.com/owasp-houston-texas-chapter/events/298262458/">Session 4 - crAPI Challenges</a>

 [back to top](#welcome)